petre-renware/arint/README.md

 ## Support and assistance

 The product site give you information about how to access support channel and how to buy this product.
-Support channel is ofered from producer site but depending on your country this will redirect you to most appropriate local dealear.
+Support channel is ofered from producer site but depending on your country this will redirect you to most appropriate local dealer.